A compelling adventure, that lacks only a compelling story.

 It’s sometimes amusing and interesting to see what you’ll come across with each move, although in my playthroughs I did notice an amount of repetition that dulled the experience by the time I reached the middle of the game, often being able to click through these events without paying too much attention at all.
 Which captures the real flaw of the game in many ways, even it’s saving grace, the combat.

-Combat is great, it’s simple yet with enough depth to make it worthy of calling the game tactical, a great introduction to the genre for sure.
-You start the engagement by placing your heroes down within a set location before the game kicks things off in typical turn-based tactics format.
-Characters move around the 2D grid, allowing one movement and one action per character each turn, ala XCOM, and once all your characters have spent their actions you’ll be able to end your turn and watch the enemy countermove to you.
+Combat is great.
+It’s simple, yet with enough depth to make it worthy of calling the game tactical, a great introduction to the genre for sure.
+You start the engagement by placing your heroes before the game kicks things off in typical turn-based tactics format.
+Characters move around a 2D grid, allowing one movement and one action per character each turn, ala XCOM, and once all your characters have spent their actions you’ll be able to end your turn and watch the enemy countermove to you.
 It’s pretty standard fare, but the bright visuals and challenge level keep it interesting.
 But the lack of much else to do in the game means that toward the end of the game it all becomes a bit tiring.

 Pathway tries to avoid this by making its levels short bursts, able to breeze through within an hour easily each time, and dipping in and out of the game provides a much better experience.
 The speedy nature of the game, however, does at the same time make you think ‘one more level’ will be fine, sadly allowing you to fall victim to the same gameplay fatigue each time.